Cheetah Mobile: History

-Initial public offering

 In 2014, Cheetah Mobile launched an IPO selling 13 million American depositary shares at US$14 per share, and thereby raised US$168 million.
 The IPO was managed by Morgan Stanley, JP Morgan Chase & Co., and Credit Suisse Group.
 Kingsoft and Tencent are major investors in Cheetah Mobile, holding 54% and 18% respectively.

-Post IPO

-In the late 2015, Cheetah Mobile announced that it had entered into a global strategic partnership with Yahoo.
+In late 2015, Cheetah Mobile announced that it had entered into a global strategic partnership with Yahoo.
 The company incorporated Yahoo's search and native advertising platforms within its own apps.
-As a result of this, Cheetah Mobile stated that its revenue generated from Yahoo increased by 30 percent daily within the first two weeks.

 In February 2016, Cheetah Mobile and Cubot launched the CheetahPhone, an Android 6.0 Marshmallow based smartphone, at MWC in Barcelona, Spain.

-Acquisition
+On April 1, 2015 Cheetah Mobile acquired French mobile advertising firm MobPartner, valued at $58 million.
 On August 2, 2016, Cheetah Mobile announced its acquisition of a French startup News Republic for $57 million.
 News Republic is a news aggregator.

-Ad fraud accusation

-In March 2020, Cheetah Mobile was banned from Google Play due to their scheme of ad fraud, resulting in all of their games being removed as part of a 600 app deletion.
+On February 20, 2020, Cheetah Mobile was banned from Google Play due to their scheme of ad fraud, resulting in all of their apps being removed as part of a 600 app deletion.

-Insider trading charges

-In September 2022, the U.S. Securities and Exchange Commission charged the company's CEO and former President with insider trading.

-Products

-Cheetah Mobile's ad supported products include:

-Computer applications

-Clean Master for PC – It claims to improve performance by erasing junk files and optimizing device memory.
-A premium version is available that recovers lost files and updates drivers, among other claims.
-It is available for PC and Android.

-CM Browser – a web browser based on Chromium, it claims to be the first dual-core security browser in China.